COVID-19 (Novel Coronavirus) Updates: For the latest information on the status of AAIC, policies and how to reach us, visit our COVID-19 updates page.

 1 – 5 p.m.

-The workshop will include an introduction to the relevant nomenclature associated with entrepreneurship and draw important distinctions between the roles of angel investors, professional venture capitalists, philanthropic foundations and other sources of startup funding.
-It will also focus on issues including: team building within a startup; the tension between management control and scientific control of a company; the meaning and implications of fiduciary duty; and the constructive or destructive role that boards of directors can play in emerging companies.
+The workshop will include an introduction to the relevant nomenclature associated with entrepreneurship and draw important distinctions between the roles of angel investors, professional venture capitalists, philanthropic foundations, and other sources of startup funding.
+It will also focus on issues including:

 Workshops come with separate registration fees in addition to AAIC full conference registration.
 Workshops can also be purchased as stand-alone events.
-Registration for this workshop opened in February.
+Visit the Registration page.